core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The Resource Directory Address Option (RDAO) using IPv6 Neighbor Discovery (ND) carries information about the address of the Resource Directory (RD).
-This information is needed when endpoints cannot discover the Resource Directory with a link-local or realm-local scope multicast address because the endpoint and the RD are separated by a Border Router (6LBR).
+This information is needed when endpoints cannot discover the Resource Directory with a link-local or realm-local scope multicast address, for instance because the endpoint and the RD are separated by a Border Router (6LBR).
 In many circumstances the availability of DHCP cannot be guaranteed either during commissioning of the network.
 The presence and the use of the RD is essential during commissioning.